bestwebsoft/updater-wordpress-plugin/readme.txt

 * NEW : Css-style was added.

 == Upgrade Notice ==

+= V1.24 =
+Plugin settings are updated.
+We updated all functionality for wordpress 4.1.1.

 = V1.23 =
 We updated all functionality for wordpress 4.1.